In 2023, the world lost a Bhutan-sized area of rainforest: Study

 Despite their many benefits, these forests are being cleared at an alarming rate for agriculture, mining, roads and urbanisation.
 This is despite a pledge in 2021 by more than 140 countries to halt and reverse forest loss and land degradation by 2030.

 The annual study used satellite data to calculate forest loss from clearing, fires or other causes.
-The scientists involved focused mainly on loss of tropical primary forests because almost all deforestation takes place in the tropics.
+The scientists involved focused mainly on the loss of tropical primary forests because almost all deforestation takes place in the tropics.

 “And also because those tropical primary forests represent some of the most important ecosystems to protect in order to avoid carbon emissions and biodiversity loss,” Ms Mikaela Weisse, director of Global Forest Watch, told a media briefing.